-Although diet may not be enough to treat TED on its own, there are some foods you can avoid that may help you feel better.
+Although diet may not be enough to treat TED on its own, avoiding certain foods may help you feel better.
 Note that much of this research is tied to Graves’ disease, rather than directly to TED.
 Because TED is often caused by Graves’ disease, you may want to avoid these foods if you have both conditions.
 Keep in mind that most of these foods haven’t been specifically studied concerning TED.

 It’s also important to note that most of the research on food and the thyroid doesn’t focus on thyroid glands that produce too much thyroid hormone (hyperthyroidism).
 This is what happens in Graves’ disease and what is behind TED.
 Instead, the majority of research done focuses on other thyroid disorders, specifically on thyroids that don’t produce enough thyroid hormone (hypothyroidism).